 Here is a list of Do’s & Don’ts that you should follow:

 USING A HAND SANITIZER

 The hand sanitizer should be alcohol-based (at least 60% alcohol).
 Sanitizing your hands with alcohol-based sanitizer can help you avoid getting sick and spreading germs to others.
 You should sanitize your hands properly before touching your face and having meals.

-Wash your hands for a minimum of 20 to 30 seconds before and after going to office from home or home from office or other outside places.
-You do not need antibacterial soap; the coronavirus is a virus, not a bacterium.
+Wash your hands for a minimum of 20 to 30 seconds before and after going to the office from home or home from the office or other outside places.
+You do not need antibacterial soap; coronavirus is a virus, not a bacterium.
 Soap and water work well to clean the virus.

 CLEANING HAND TOWELS